adam-prohack/Vagrant-Environments/README.md

-# Docker Swarm and Rancher Kubernates on Vagrant
+# Docker Swarm and Rancher Kubernetes on Vagrant
 ## Requirements
 * VirtualBox >= 5.2
 * Vagrant >= 1.9.0